 * Click here for rating key

-Tujague's Restaurant Review: Only Antoine’s has operated longer continuously in New Orleans than Tujague’s, founded in the mid-nineteenth century.
-That said, the food, ambience and service had become lackluster until the operation was passed from father to son relatively recently.
-These days, the interior has been moderately spruced up and the food is more consistently prepared.
+Tujague's Restaurant Review: If a restaurant can be considered a local “institution,” Tujague’s, established in 1858, surely qualifies (only Antoine’s has operated continuously longer in New Orleans).
+That said, the food, ambience and service had become lackluster until the operation was passed from father to son.
+These days, the interior has been moderately spruced up while still retaining elements of the past, such as the old-time tile floor and traditional bistro chairs, and the food is more consistently prepared.
 Steaks are offered with a choice of five sauces, which are used a bit too generously; fish and seafood are complemented by one of four sauces, also ladled on a tad too heavily.
-The bar, on the other hand, presents a distinctive experience that harkens to World War II days in both atmosphere and operation.
-Compared to some of its closest competitors in the French Quarter, the wine list is rather limited, but covers the necessary bases for the menu.
-Desserts are unimaginative, including the plain bread pudding and chocolate pecan pie.
-Tujague’s is a nice destination for history buffs or those new to the city.
+If there is a standout on the menu, it’s the lump crab and wild mushroom gnocchi with wild mushroom sauce; but, there’s too much sauce.
+The majestic-looking, wooden bar, on the other hand, presents a distinctive experience that harkens to World War II days in atmosphere and operation.
+Tujague’s wine list is rather limited compared to those at some of its closest competitors in the French Quarter, but it covers the necessary bases for the dishes.
+Desserts are unimaginative, and include a slightly spongy, plain bread pudding and chocolate pecan pie, drenched in chocolate syrup.